techpro-studio/FlutterAppArchitecture/README.md

 WBF = Widget BLoC Factory

-SOLID principles are core of this acrhitecture.
+SOLID principles are the core of this acrhitecture.

 It is improved BLoC pattern proposed by Google + Factory.

 We use DI pattern, with [this simple library](https://pub.dev/packages/flutter_simple_dependency_injection)

-Every Module for Statefull Widget has following structure:
+Every Module for Statefull Widget has the following structure:

+#### Factory
-1. Factory - factory that create Widget.
+Factory that creates Widget.

 ```Dart
   abstract class WidgetFactory {